ampatte/MakeMeAReadme/Develop/README.md

   - [Questions](#Questions)
   - [License](#License)
   ## Installation
-  Before running this program Node.js and inquirer must be installed in the command line.
-The program is then initiated by entering node index.js in the command line.
+  In order to run this program, you must first install the Inquirer package in the terminal.

   ## Usage
-  This program was originally created as a class assignment.
-It will continue to be used to generate README's for future projects I create, and thus becoming a time saver.
+  This program was created for an assignment but will be used to generate READMEs for future projects and assignments.
+This will in turn save me time.

   ![alt text](assets/images/screenshot.png)

   ## Contribution
-  Anna Marie Patterson
+  AnnaMarie Patterson

   ## Test
+  n/a

   ## Questions?
   - Github link: undefined